 Another reason to consider a 1035 exchange is if the existing life insurance policy doesn’t offer a long-term care rider.
 Traditional long-term care insurance has gotten progressively more expensive, and still offers no equity or benefit in the event that long-term care is not needed.
 A very popular solution is to include a long-term care rider on a life insurance policy.
 In this case, a policy could pay out as a reimbursement or indemnity up to the full amount of the death benefit to cover the cost of long-term care for the insured.

-Bottom line: just because a policy was the best option available for you when you signed up for it does NOT mean you are stuck with it.
+Just because a policy was the best option available for you when you signed up for it does NOT mean you are stuck with it.
 Military financial planning is a continuous process, not a singular event.
 If you do not periodically review your financial situation, you are doing yourself a great disservice.
 A financial advisor who behaves as though his relationship with a client is finished once the client buys whatever product or service the advisor is selling should quit the industry: he or she is performing a horrific disservice to both their clients and the industry at large.

 If you don’t remember the last time your financial advisor reached out to you, or what you set up with them, you definitely owe it to yourself to reach out to us here at US VetWealth.